 Let ZenBusiness simplify the publication process for you

 The LLC publication process sounds like a lot of work, money, and headache, doesn’t it?
 Well, it can be, but ZenBusiness can take away some of the pain.
 ZenBusiness provides a New York LLC Certificate of Publication Service that coordinates with the county clerk, newspapers, attorneys (if applicable), and the state to help you complete your publication requirement and file your Certificate of Publication on time.
-With our registered agent service, we can locate a registered agent for your business that’s in a less expensive county.
-Our New York LLC Certificate of Publication Service can then locate appropriate county newspapers with the lowest prices to fulfill your publication requirements.
 Once your publication requirements are complete, we timely deliver your Certificate of Publication and Affidavits of Publication to the Department of State.

 Disclaimer: The content on this page is for information purposes only, and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.